harrymoore/cloudcms-util/README.md

     npx cloudcms-util --list-types'

 ## Export specified defintions and content instance records
-(required gitana.json in the folder where the script is executed)

     npx cloudcms-util export --definition-qname "my:type1" "my:type2" --include-instances

+    requires gitana.json in the folder where the script is executed

 ## Export all defintions
     npx cloudcms-util export -a

 ## export a list of nodes based on a user defined query:
-    (create a mongodb query in the file ./myquery.json)
+    create a mongodb query in the file ./myquery.json {
+        "_type": "my:type1",
+        "foo": "bar"
+    }

     npx cloudcms-util export.js -y ./myquery.json